The Oldest Manhole Cover in Brooklyn?

 The BWW was responsible for both water supply and sewer service.
 The presence of the holes in this cover suggests that it may have been the latter, at least during part of its use.

 This cover is at the corner of Ashland Place and Willougby St. on the edge of Fort Greene, Brooklyn.
-Inmy wanderings it is the last of its kind, although there are many streets in Brooklyn.
+With a second example only a few feet away.
+In my wanderings they are the last of their kind, although ... there are many streets in Brooklyn.